 March 28, 2006 The Eye Ball is about the size of a baseball (roughly 3.25 inches), weighs less than one pound and is encased in a rubber and polyurethane housing that enables it to be thrown through windows or doors and bounced off walls.
 It’s when the Eyeball lands that it becomes incredibly useful as it can capture video up to 25 metres distance and audio up to five metres, and then wirelessly send that real-time info up to 200 metres to handheld device.
 An omnidirectional lens rotates at 4 rpm and provides a 55-degree horizontal and 41-degree vertical field of view.
 It doesn’t even need daylight as it also has night vision capability.
 Warfighters or Law enforcement officers can roll, toss, or drop the rugged Eye Ball into virtually any hazardous situation - providing the immediate visibility required for users to make safe, intelligent decisions in dangerous environments.

-« Back to The EyeBall tossable surveillance device
+Read the full article: The EyeBall tossable surveillance device